z0rc/dotfiles/README.md

 at shell start.
 Activation occurs on the first execution.
 Check the output of `type -f pyenv` in the shell and the [implementation](zsh/rc.d/11_many_env.zsh).
 Because of this, files like `.python-version` won't work as expected; it's recommended to use `autoenv.zsh` to explicitly activate the needed environment.

 ### Ignore Config Files Changes Locally

-Htop updates its config file `htoprc` when changing any view mode or sort order.
+For example, Htop updates its config file `htoprc` when changing any view mode or sort order.
 To ignore local changes to configuration files, you can do:

 ```sh
 git update-index --assume-unchanged configs/htoprc